hmwill/slammer/README.md

 # slammer

-Personal learning excursion into Simultanuous Location and Mapping (SLAM) methods.
+Personal learning excursion into Simultaneous Location and Mapping (SLAM) methods.
 What's currently there is in the tradition of the ORB-SLAM family of systems.
 However, as a learning exercise, I decided to implement the algorithms from rather low above ground up.
 So, for example, there's my own implementation of ORB feature detection, description and matching on top of the Boost Generic Image Library (GIL) as image